bitsmanent/scripts/README.md

 iwpick
 ------
 Connects to a network.
 Authentication is not mandatory and only WPA2 is supported at the moment.
-It will works with no pain on any Linux system equipped with iwconfig, dhclient and wpa_supplicant.
+It will works with no pain on any Linux system equipped with iwconfig, sdhcp and wpa_supplicant.
 Just run:

 	$ sudo iwpick -e MyWirelessNetwork -k MyWPA2key